 It is best to send an email with all your details and requirements.
 We can then send through a quote and confirmation on availability.
 If you wish to go ahead, please confirm via email and then we will email a booking confirmation with T&Cs, a medical form, kit list, participation statement and an invoice.

-We ask for a 25% deposit (£75 for children’s birthday parties) to secure the booking unless you issue a purchase order number from your organisation.
+We ask for a 50% deposit to secure the booking unless you issue a purchase order number from your organisation.
 Payments can be done via online banking or you can post a cheque.
-Debit card payments are also accepted over the phone.
-The balance is then required 2 weeks prior to the day of the activity.
+The balance is then required 4 weeks prior to the day of the activity.
 If the booking is for within four weeks, then the full amount is to be paid within 48 hours (bank transfer or cash).

 Outdoor Elements carries full professional indemnity, public Liability and employers’ liability insurance for all activities.
 Our insurance does not cover you for personal accident however and you may decide you would like to take out your own insurance.
 Your instructors will fully explain any risks involved in the activity and as long as you follow the advice and instructions given then you will be perfectly safe.
 Statistically outdoor pursuits and adventure activities are a lot safer than most team sports such as five-a-side football.